incard/be-tech-assessment/README.md

 # incard tech assessment

-Create a service that will handle multi user management.
-The service should let users login and perform certain actions based on their role.
+Create a service that will manage multi companies and users.

-- Create an endpoint to register, login and to add new users.
+### Example 1

+User A owns Company A but is an admin in Company B.

+- Company A > User A (owner)
+- Company B > User A (admin)

+### Example 2

+A company could have many users with different role

+- Company A > User A (owner)
+- Company A > User B (admin)
+- Company A > User C (employee)

+## Functional spec

+- Add CRUD endpoints to register (user, company), login, add new users and link users between two companies.
-- Possible values for setting a role while adding new users `owner, admin, employee`.
+- Possible values for a role while adding new users `owner, admin, employee`.
 - Each role will have certain restrictions when calling api e.g.
   - `owner` can edit/create/delete/read
   - `admin` can edit/create/read
   - `employee` can read only
-- The above actions should only be performed once authorised with the server.
+- The above actions should only be performed by a user once successfully authenticated.

+## Tech spec

+- nodejs with typescript.
+- postgres (feel free to save the data in the memory rather using an actual db)

+You are also free to use any framework.

 Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

-You are also free to use any web framework.
-If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

-When you’re done, host it somewhere (e.g. on AWS, Heroku, GCP, etc.).
+Good luck 😊